mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/edge-lb-mlb-example/index.md

     ```

 # Verify service access

-<p class="message--note"><strong>NOTE: </strong>When you deploy a cluster with Terraform, the default firewall configuration allows you to access only ports 80 (http) and 443 (https).
-Everything else is blocked.
-You may want to add public agent ports to the main.tf file (the Terraform configuration file of the running cluster) in module "dcos."
-To add public agent ports, add a line like this one, <code>public_agents_additional_ports = [ 15001, 10020, 9090, 1025 ]</code>, and then re-deploy the cluster.</p>

 1. Access the `nginx-mlb` service using the public IP address and port specified in the `nginx-mlb.json` file.